rsocket/rsocket/Protocol.md

 ## Connection Establishment

-Immediately upon successful connection, the client should send a frame containing a single Setup header with Stream ID of 0.
-The client may send requests immediately if it so desires.

-If the server accepts the contents of the Setup header, it does nothing special.

-If the server does NOT accept the contents of the Setup header, the server MUST send back an ERROR on Stream ID 0 and then close the connection.

 __NOTE__: The semantics are similar to [TLS False Start](https://tools.ietf.org/html/draft-bmoeller-tls-falsestart-00).

+Immediately upon successful connection, the client MUST send a frame containing a single SETUP header with Stream ID of 0.
+The client-side Requester may send requests immediately if it so desires without waiting for a response from the server.

+If the server accepts the contents of the SETUP header, it does nothing special.
+The server-side Requester may send requests immediately upon receiving a SETUP header that it accepts.

+If the server does NOT accept the contents of the SETUP header, the server MUST send back an ERROR on Stream ID 0 and then close the connection.

+A client assumes a SETUP is accepted if it receives a response to a request or if it sees a REQUEST type.

+A client assumes a SETUP is rejected if it receives an ERROR with stream ID 0.

+### Negotiation

+The assumption is that the client will be dictating to the server what it desires to do.
+The server will decide to support that SETUP (accept it) or not (reject it).

+### Sequences

+1. Client-side Request, Server-side __accepts__ SETUP
+    * Client connects & sends SETUP & sends REQUEST
+    * Server accepts SETUP, handles REQUEST, sends back normal sequence based on REQUEST type
+1. Client-side Request, Server-side __rejects__ SETUP
+    * Client connects & sends SETUP & sends REQUEST
+    * Server rejects SETUP, sends back ERROR stream ID 0, closes connection
+1. Server-side Request, Server-side __accepts__ SETUP
+    * Client connects & sends SETUP
+    * Server accepts SETUP, sends back REQUEST type
+1. Server-side Request, Server-side __rejects__ SETUP
+    * Client connects & sends SETUP
+    * Server rejects SETUP, sends back ERROR stream ID 0, closes connection

 ## Fragmentation And Reassembly